 But... after learning to sleep upright (in a pillow fort) it took time again to learn to sleep flat on my back.

-Sleeping on your side before 3 weeks is usually pretty uncomfortable and could cause shifting of the implant before it heals correctly.
+Sleeping on your side before 3 weeks is usually pretty uncomfortable and could cause shifting of the breast implant before it heals correctly.

 I was side sleeping at 3 weeks PO and stomach sleeping at 7 weeks PO, but in both cases with pillows (and very tentatively).